opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

         //! returns the descriptor size in floats (128) int descriptorSize() const { return DescriptorParams::DESCRIPTOR_SIZE; }
-        //! finds the keypoints using SIFT algorithm void operator()(const Mat& img, const Mat& mask, vector<KeyPoint>& keypoints) const;
+        //! finds the keypoints using the SIFT algorithm void operator()(const Mat& img, const Mat& mask, vector<KeyPoint>& keypoints) const;
         //! finds the keypoints and computes descriptors for them using SIFT algorithm.